How People Use TV Advertising Agencies

 During my time in London, I became disillusioned with how larger agencies buy their airtime.
 They lump their clients together and use their economies of scale to negotiate a bulk price for the year ahead.
 Along the way, smaller clients can get lost in the process as value is traded across lower spend accounts.
 My experience is that, unfortunately, some agencies are only interested in their own targets and not necessarily the clients.

-Choosing to focus on one client at a time means we can buy the ebay deal for you, meaning a better ROI for you.
+Choosing to focus on one client at a time means we can buy the best deal for you, meaning a better ROI for you.

 We know which slots perform well